SAP/fosstars-rating-core/docs/oss/security/curl/curl.md

 1. Does it have a security policy?
 Yes
 1. Does it have a security team?
 No
 1. Does it sign artifacts?
 No
 1. Does it use AddressSanitizer?
-Yes
+No
 1. Does it use Dependabot?
 No
 1. Does it use FindSecBugs?
 No
 1. Does it use LGTM checks?
 No